 The Dojo operates in the spirit of gift culture, which means that we don’t charge fees for the use of the space.
 We invite people who love this place as much as we do to volunteer their time to help us maintain its beauty.

-The Dojo is pursuing the world’s most rigorous building standard, the Living Building Challenge (LBC), which challenges us to ask the question, What if every single act of design and construction made the world a better place?
+The Dojo achieved the world’s most rigorous building standard, the Living Building Challenge (LBC), which challenges us to ask the question, What if every single act of design and construction made the world a better place?
 The building is made of locally sourced and salvaged materials, harvests and re-uses natural resources and supports more than 1,000 square feet of urban agriculture.